collapsed-stacks/atheism/questions/3123/if-is-religion-dangerous-how-is-it-dangerous.md

 - posted by: [Kevin Jones](https://stackexchange.com/users/-1/186-kevin-jones) on 2011-03-16
 - score: 3

-<p>Religion is dangerous.
+Religion is dangerous.
 However, a concerted effort to eliminate religion would probably be worse.
-Think of religion as roughly akin to alcohol, and a serious effort to remove it roughly akin to prohibition:  People still use/want religion regardless of whether or not it is 'permitted', and when faced with serious opposition to their faith, they become much more dangerous.  </p>
+Think of religion as roughly akin to alcohol, and a serious effort to remove it roughly akin to prohibition:  People still use/want religion regardless of whether or not it is 'permitted', and when faced with serious opposition to their faith, they become much more dangerous.

-<p>Yes, of course, we need to do everything we can to keep serious fanatics out of high office, because no one wants someone consulting jesus with their finger on the button.
+Yes, of course, we need to do everything we can to keep serious fanatics out of high office, because no one wants someone consulting jesus with their finger on the button.
 But the same goes for drug use- you don't want a drunk general.
 At the same time, we don't mind if our leaders have the occasional glass of wine- it's their right, it probably improves their quality of life, making them more stable and better leaders in the long run.
-The same thing with mild religion- it's soothing, an indulgence that makes people happier and thus more stable.  </p>
+The same thing with mild religion- it's soothing, an indulgence that makes people happier and thus more stable.

-<p>So yes, please go ahead and ridicule all religious ideas, but proclamations that religion has to end just give the Theocrats ammunition- the only societies that have made a go of eliminating religion were themselves in the grip of non-religious but equally toxic irrational ideologies.  </p>
+So yes, please go ahead and ridicule all religious ideas, but proclamations that religion has to end just give the Theocrats ammunition- the only societies that have made a go of eliminating religion were themselves in the grip of non-religious but equally toxic irrational ideologies.

-<p>Bill Maher is not someone we should be holding up as an example, because while he is an atheist, he subscribes to some ideas that are just as wacky as any religion (anti-vax).
-That's the problem- most people who truly, vehemently oppose the worst ideologies are themselves a proponent of some other equally toxic nonsense.  </p>
+Bill Maher is not someone we should be holding up as an example, because while he is an atheist, he subscribes to some ideas that are just as wacky as any religion (anti-vax).
+That's the problem- most people who truly, vehemently oppose the worst ideologies are themselves a proponent of some other equally toxic nonsense.

 ## Answer 3129